Resources - Science and Monitoring

 The Aurora Research Institute (ARI) is the research division of Aurora College.
 The ARI undertakes research to improve the quality of life for NWT residents by applying scientific, technological and indigenous knowledge to solve northern problems and advance social and economic goals.
 The ARI has research offices in Inuvik, Fort Smith and Yellowknife.

-SNAP is a network of climate change professionals who believe that understanding the climate's current and future directions help us develop credible projections that advise policy and management across Alaska and the Arctic.
+Scenarios Network for Alaska + Arctic Planning (SNAP) is a network of climate change professionals who believe that understanding the climate's current and future directions help us develop credible projections that advise policy and management across Alaska and the Arctic.

 The GNWT worked with the University of Alaska Fairbanks SNAP lab to develop a tool for generating climate change projections of mean monthly temperature and precipitation for all NWT communities and mines.
 Community charts explore temperature and precipitation projections for communities across Alaska and Canada.